humdrum-tools/vhv-documentation/commands/alt-g/index.md

 ## Converting notation into bitmap images ##

-May applications (such as MS Word) cannot load SVG image files, so the SVG data must be converted into a bitmap in order to use the image in such programs.
+Many applications (such as MS Word) cannot load SVG image files, so the SVG data must be converted into a bitmap in order to use the image in such programs.
 There are two ways of generating bitmaps of VHV notation:  a simple method is to do a screen-shot.
 How to